AavashGyawali/Alien-Run/README.md

 1. **Install Python:** Make sure Python is installed on your system.
 If not, you can download and install Python from the official website: [python.org](https://www.python.org/).

-2. **Install Pygame:** Open your terminal or command prompt and run the following command to install the Pygame library:
+2. **Install Pygame:** Open your terminal or command prompt and run the following command `pip install pygame` to install the Pygame library:

 3. **Download the Game:** Clone or download the game's source code from the [GitHub repository](https://github.com/AavashGyawali/Alien-Run.git).